penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

     beforehand, avoiding downtime caused by an invalid configuration.
 This can be accomplished using the following command: `zabbix-server -T`

-!!! info "enable and start zabbix-server service"
+!!! info "Enable and start zabbix-server service"

     Red Hat, SUSE and Ubuntu
     ``` bash